sshunter/kb-public/recipes/cast-iron-cornbread.md

 # Cast Iron Cornbread

 Servings: 8
-Preparation Time: 45 mintes (20 minutes prep)
+Preparation Time: 45 minutes (20 minutes prep)

 The cast iron pan really does make all the difference.
 It gives the edges a nice buttery crispness.
 Make sure you give the oven and the pan plenty of time to